sgong-pdftron/stranger-docs/android/try-demo.md

 PDFTRON_LICENSE_KEY=YOUR_PDFNET_LICENSE_KEY_GOES_HERE
 ```

-Add rules to your root-level `build.gradle` file, to include PDFNet's Maven repository:
+Add rules to your root-level `build.gradle` file, to include PDFNet's Maven repository.

+Copy the following as is, do **not** import `org.gradle.api.credentials.Credentials`:

 ```
 allprojects {